 Obtuse nature

 “Some of the stuff you write is impenetrable, Rob”.
 And perhaps surprisingly, I agree.
-Equally unsurprisingly, it may be much easier to scroll a line of twitter feed and editorialised media headlines, than decipher something obtuse that’s a little outside the box in its framing.
+While unsurprisingly, it’s easier to scroll a twitter feed and editorialised media headlines, than decipher something obtuse and a little outside the box in how it’s framed.

 Side by side wildlife